On the Dominance of Truth-Telling in Gradual Mechanisms: Characterizations

-We offer two characterizations of IC in GMs.
-In the first subsection, we will develop a set of basic transformations on GMs and characterize IC based on these transformations.
-Next, we capture the intuition gained in this fine-grained analysis in a second characterization by a single condition named reaction-proofness.
+We offer two characterizations of incentive compatibility in gradual mechanisms.
+In the first subsection, we will develop a set of basic transformations on gradual mechanisms and characterize incentive compatibility based on these transformations.
+Next, we distill the intuition from this fine-grained analysis into a second characterization: a single condition named reaction-proofness.

-To illustrate, we will use the following simple voting scheme as a running example throughout this section.
+To illustrate, we use the following simple voting scheme as a running example throughout this section.
 There are two voters $1$ and $2$ and three candidates $L$, $M$, and $R$.
-Slightly abusing notations, a type $L$ voter prefers $L$ over $M$ and further over $R$; a type $M$ voter prefers $M$ over $L$ and $R$ (inconsequentially, assume she is indifferent between $L$ and $R$); a type $R$ voter prefers $R$ over $M$ and further over $L$.
-The SP voting scheme elects candidate $L$ (or $R$) if both voters are of type $L$ ($R$, respectively) and candidate $M$ otherwise.\footnote{This SCF is known as a generalized median voter scheme \citep{barbera1993generalized}.}
+Slightly abusing notation, a type $L$ voter prefers $L$ over $M$ and further over $R$; a type $M$ voter prefers $M$ over $L$ and $R$ (inconsequentially, assume she is indifferent between $L$ and $R$); a type $R$ voter prefers $R$ over $M$ and further over $L$.
+The strategy-proof voting scheme elects candidate $L$ (or $R$) if both voters are of type $L$ ($R$, respectively) and candidate $M$ otherwise.\footnote{This SCF is known as a generalized median voter scheme \citep{barbera1993generalized}.}